Home · Agency Papers · The Agency Paradox: Governed Autonomy as Infrastructure

 The implementations that derive from this architecture will differ in language, substrate, and scope.
 They will share the structural properties defined here.
 They will be evaluable against the criteria defined here.
 And they will give the principal what behavioral governance alone cannot: authority that scales, evidence that holds across individual actions and sequences of actions, and a governed agent that earns trust not through compliance promises but through demonstrated, auditable, composition-aware operation.

 The practical question is no longer whether agents can act.
-It is whether we will build the systems that make their action governable — not just action by action, but across the sequences that reveal intent.
+It is whether we will build the systems that make their action governable — not just action by action, but across the sequences where intent becomes observable.

 The agent acts.
 The system governs.
 The principal commands.